auto dealer in black and red logo

 2 min to read

-LAWRENCEVILLE, Georgia – Black Book, a division of Hearst that provides industry-leading used vehicle valuations and residual value forecast solutions, released its Used Vehicle Retention Index for March 2022.
-The Index decreased to 187.7, a 5.3-point (or 2.8%) dr op.
-The Index currently stands 33% above where it was at the same time in 2021 and 64% above March 2020 (just as the pandemic started).
+LAWRENCEVILLE, Georgia – Black Book, a division of Hearst that provides industry-leading used vehicle valuations and residual value forecast solutions, today released its Used Vehicle Retention Index for February 2022.
+For the first time since last summer, the Index decreased by 4.0 points (or 2.0%) to 193.0 points.
+The Index currently stands 68% above where it was at the same time in 2021 and 46% above February 2020 (just before the pandemic started).

 The Black Book Used Vehicle Retention Index is calculated using Black Book’s published Wholesale Average value on two- to six-year-old used vehicles, as percent of original typically equipped MSRP.
 It is weighted based on registration volume and adjusted for seasonality, vehicle age, mileage, and condition.
 The Index offers an accurate, representative, and unbiased view of the strength of today’s used vehicle market values.

-To obtain a copy of the latest Black Book Wholesale Value Index, click here.
+To obtain a copy of the latest Black Book Wholesale Value Index, please click here.

 More Dealer Ops